spryker/spryker-docs/docs/pbc/all/business-intelligence/202410.0/amazon-quicksight-third-party-integration/install-amazon-quicksight.md

 {% info_block infoBox "Credentials" %}

-The recommended way is not to specify the AWS credentials so SDK will attempt to load them from the environment.
-If you need to specify the credentials, for example for local development, you can do it in the following way:
+We recommended not defining the AWS credentials and let the SDK attempt to load them from the environment.
+If you need to specify the credentials,for example–for local development, you can do it as follows:

 | CONFIGURATION                                     | SPECIFICATION          | NAMESPACE                          |
 |---------------------------------------------------|------------------------|------------------------------------|